Skrimpton/tkinter-dot-desktop-file-editor/README.md

 # EPILEPTIC SEIZURE WARNING
 There is a lot of flickering when scrolling, especially when scrolling while hovering over the scrollbar.
-This is due to the way scrolling a canvas in tkinter works.

 ### Usage
 - can be used with or without -f